fabioaacarneiro/bazinga/README.md

-# 💤 LazyVim + Laravel
+# 💤 Bazinga Neovim DotFile, by Fabio Carneiro

-(and some stuff I also use)
-This is my best effort to fully integrate my LazyVim config with Laravel and all Laravel-related tools.
-Works great with Livewire v3 as well as Volt and Folio.
-When using Volt, use class-based syntax for maximum compatibility.
-Functional Volt works, too, but has issues with `$this`.
+This is my effort to fully integrate LazyVim setup with Laravel and all Laravel related tools.
+It works great with Livewire v3, Volt and Folio.
+When using Volt, use the class-based syntax for better compatibility.
+The functional Volt also works, but has issues with $this.

+This project was originally a fork of LazyVim tailored for Laravel developers, but it has been modified to remove the dependency on LazyVim, keeping the core functionality and adding new improvements and features.

+You can still refer to the LazyVim documentation for keyboard shortcuts, I would venture to say that 90% of the shortcuts used in LazyVim have been kept.

 A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+Please refer to the [documentation](https://lazyvim.github.io/installation) to get started.

 ## Laravel Native

-This config is setup with the best available dev tooling for laravel
+This setup is configured with the best development tools available for laravel

 - Intelephense
-- Blade Language Support
+- Blade language support
-- Blade Formatter
+- Blade formatter
 - Pint
-- Phpstan (make sure you configure larastan in your project)
+- Phpstan (make sure to configure larastan in your project)
 - Rustywind
 - Tailwind LS
-- XDebug with configuration for Laravel Sail
+- XDebug with Laravel Sail configuration
-- Treesitter beta for blade files included
+- Treesitter beta for included blade files

 ## Additions

+I also use it for developing other stacks with Rails, Go with Gin and Goyave, React, Astro, and more.

 ### Requirements

-If you encounter an issue with `Intelephense` not recognising facade or model function calls, you will need to install [Laravel IDE Helper](https://github.com/barryvdh/laravel-ide-helper) into your project and execute the relevant artisan commands.
-Thanks to [@ermand](https://github.com/ermand) for bringing up the issue as well as the solution.
+If you encounter an issue with `Intelephense` not recognizing facade or template function calls, you will need to install [Laravel IDE Helper](https://github.com/barryvdh/laravel-ide-helper) in your project and run the relevant artisan commands.
+Thanks to [@ermand](https://github.com/ermand) for bringing up the issue and also the solution.

-Make sure you install all TreeSitter parsers by doing:
+Make sure you install all of TreeSitter's parsers by doing:
 `:TSInstall all` and `:TSInstall php_only`.
-This will install both the experimental blade parser, for which configuration is included in this config, as well as the php_only parser, which is needed for it to work fully.
+This will install the experimental blade parser, whose configuration is included in this configuration, as well as the php_only parser, which is required for it to work fully.
-For some reason php_only is not included in `all`.
+For some reason, php_only is not included in `all`.

 Optional: